lonyasha/cs50-web-evently/README.md

 # Evently

-Evently is a web application designed to manage events efficiently.
-This project is built using the Django framework and incorporates several distinctive features that make it both unique and complex.
+Evently is a web application developed as the final project for CS50’s Web Programming with Python and JavaScript course.
+The project is part of the capstone assignment, where students are tasked with designing and implementing a dynamic, full-stack web application.
+The application leverages Django for back-end development and integrates JavaScript for front-end interactivity, showcasing the knowledge and skills gained throughout the course.

+##Overview

+The capstone project allows students to build a web application of their own design, adhering to specific requirements for complexity and distinctiveness.
+Evently meets these requirements by providing a unique platform for event management, incorporating features that extend beyond the complexity of previous course projects.

 ## Distinctiveness and Complexity: Why This Project Satisfies the Requirements